-Upon Patagonia completing the Earn-In Obligations, Patagonia and the Vendors will hold 75% and 25%, respectively, in a joint venture company holding the Homenaje Project.
-If either party's equity interest is diluted below 10%, it will convert to a 2% NSR royalty.
+Upon Patagonia completing the Earn-In Obligations, Patagonia and the Vendors would have held 75% and 25%, respectively, in a joint venture company holding the Homenaje Project.
+If either party's equity interest was diluted below 10%, it would have converted to a 2% NSR royalty.